mkhairi/billplz-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mkhairi/billplz-api.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome .
+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request

 ## License